windy664/refinedarchitect/README.md

 ## About

-Refined Architect is a project that is used by all the mods of Refined Mods.
+Refined Architect is a project that is used by all the mods of Refined Mods？

 It contains GitHub workflows, version management and a Gradle convention plugin to help making (cross-platform) mods easier.